 Baby guppies can eat the same food as adult guppies.
 Simply grind the food into smaller bits so that it can fit their mouths.
 Baby brine shrimp is a good source of protein for the young guppies.
 Hard-boiled egg yolk is also another safe choice.

-At 1 month, baby guppy fry will have developed into juvenile guppies.
-They start to develop some color and you can now tell which are female and which are male.
+At one month, baby guppy fry will have developed into juvenile guppies.
+They start to develop some color, and you can now tell which are female and which are male.

 During the juvenile stage of your guppies growth, give them plenty of food and clean living space.
 High-quality flakes, blood worms, spirulina, and brine shrimp are good options.

-At around 2 months, most guppies are able to reproduce.
-You may want to separate males and females during this time if you do not want them mating.
+At around two months, most guppies can reproduce.
+You may want to separate males and females during this time if you do not wish for them to mate.
 Doing this will also promote growth as they are not focused on mating but more on feeding.

-Guppies reach the adult stage at around 6 months after birth.
+Guppies reach the adult stage at around six months after birth.
 Growth stops or slows down significantly.
 However, the fins and tails of some species of guppies can continue to grow longer.